MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 ## Register your bot with the Bot Framework

-> [!IMPORTANT]
-> Review the [Bot Directory publishing guidelines](~/deploy/review-guidelines.md) and keep them in mind when registering and publishing your bot.

 Registration is a simple process.
 You provide some information about your bot and then generate the app ID and password that your bot will use to authenticate with the Bot Framework.
 For a detailed walk through of the registration process, see [Register a bot with the Bot Framework](~/portal-register-bot.md).